influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/guides/analyzing-logs.md

 | Dot + Text      | <img src="/img/chronograf/v1.7/logs-serverity-fmt-dot-text.png" alt="Log serverity format 'Dot + Text'" style="display:inline;max-height:24px;"/> |
 | Text            | <img src="/img/chronograf/v1.7/logs-serverity-fmt-text.png" alt="Log serverity format 'Text'" style="display:inline;max-height:24px;"/>           |

+### Truncate or wrap log messages
+By default, text in Log Viewer columns is truncated if it exceeds the column width.
+You can choose to wrap the text instead to display the full content of each cell.

+Select the **Truncate** or **Wrap** option to determine how text appears when it exceeds the width of the cell.

 ## Logs in dashboards
 An incredibly powerful way to analyze log data is by creating dashboards that include log data.